Attalea

 - Attalea's instance of is recorded as taxon[3].

-- Attalea's taxon name is recorded as Attalea[8].
+- Attalea's scientific name is Attalea[6].

 - Attalea's Commons category is recorded as Attalea[7].